jesseduffield/jesseduffield.github.io/_posts/2020-7-4-Beginners-Guide-To-Abstraction.md

 Just because squares and circles each have an area and a perimeter doesn't mean they should be the same class when there is literally zero overlap in how we obtain those two things.
 Likewise the `diameter` method only applies to circles, not squares.
 In a typed language, we may want to define a Shape interface containing the area/perimeter methods but there is no good reason to combine the classes.

+Note that we could also approach this in the other direction using multi-methods.
+The important thing is that enmeshing variant-specific code with behaviour-specific code makes for a bad abstraction.

 #### Example: React Notice components

 ##### Option 1